Under the public policy exception to employment at will, it can amount to wrongful termination to fire an employee for:

 Reporting a violation of law

-Many lawsuits over wrongful discharge in violation of public policy involve a situation where an employee was wrongfully terminated for reporting a violation of law at their employer–to the government, law enforcement or another department in the company.
+Many lawsuits over wrongful discharge in violation of public policy involve a situation where an employee was wrongfully terminated for reporting a violation of law by their employer.
+This may be to the government, law enforcement or another department in the company.

 Example: June gets a job as a receptionist at a private medical clinic.
 She soon realizes that one of the doctors in the practice is writing suspiciously large numbers of prescriptions for powerful painkillers and may be committing California prescription fraud.